-The phrase basic field descriptor is used to signify the field descriptor unmodified by s or r.
+The phrase basic field descriptor will be used to signify the field descriptor unmodified by s or r.

-The internal representation of external fields corresponds to the internal representation of the corresponding type constants (4.2 and 5.1.1).
+The internal representation of external fields will correspond to the internal representation of the corresponding type constants (4.2 and 5.1.1).